Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts

-We address this challenge through two key insights.
-First, rather than directly regressing the parametric bird-eye-view(BEV)\footnote{BEV and top-view are interchangeable in our paper.} layout from RGB image space, we introduce two intermediate modules — Perspective Semantics (PS) module and Top-view Semantics (TS) module — to predict intermediate occlusion-reasoned per-pixel perspective and top-view layouts.
-Second, the parametric annotations can be converted to occlusion-reasoned per-pixel annotations in both the top-view and perspective view, by exploiting a simple renderer and thereafter a geometric transformation, respectively.

-Further, our approach allows meaningful deep supervision \cite{pmlr-v38-lee15a,chili2017} of intermediate modules without additional annotation costs.
-Our deep supervision, on the one hand, is beneficial in terms of obtaining meaningful occlusion-reasoned pixel-level semantics in both perspective and top-view without per-pixel human annotations.
-On the other hand, it also improves our final parametric layout predictions in BEV.
-Together, these two insights drive the Perspective Semantics (PS) module and Top-view Semantics (TS) module to introduce inductive biases on the type of reasoning the network should perform, thereby facilitating complex tasks such as occlusion reasoning, geometric transformation and semantic abstraction that corresponds to the parametric supervision (See Fig.~\ref{fig:teaser_figure}).
+\mc{We address this challenge through two key insights.
+First, rather than directly regressing the parametric BEV layout from RGB image space, we introduce two intermediate steps -- a perspective semantics (PS) module and a top-view semantics (TS) module -- to predict intermediate occlusion-reasoned per-pixel perspective and BEV layouts (Fig.~\ref{fig:teaser_figure}).
+Second, to obtain supervision for PS/TS, a simple renderer can convert the parametric annotations to occlusion-reasoned per-pixel semantic annotations in both the BEV and perspective view, with the help of geometric transformation.
+This allows meaningful deep supervision \cite{pmlr-v38-lee15a,chili2017} of intermediate modules without additional annotation costs, thus weakly supervised.
+The weakly but deeply supervised PS and TS modules together lead to accurate parametric BEV layout by introducing inductive biases on the type of reasoning the network should perform, thereby facilitating complex tasks such as occlusion reasoning, geometric transformation and semantic abstraction that correspond to the parametric supervision.}

-We validate the concept of the intermediate modules on KITTI~\cite{sam:Geiger13a} and NuScenes~\cite{sam:NuScenes18a}, and obtain the state-of-the-art (SOTA) accuracy.
-We demonstrate that our method even outperforms previous methods that rely on perspective-view dense supervision for semantic segmentation.
-This verifies our intuitions on the benefits of the deeply supervised modules for perspective and top-view semantics.
+\mc{The above insights make our method simple yet highly effective, even outperforming previous methods that rely on perspective-view dense supervision for semantic segmentation.
+We validate our choices through state-of-the-art (SOTA) accuracies on both KITTI~\cite{sam:Geiger13a} and NuScenes~\cite{sam:NuScenes18a} datasets, achieving $47.3\%$ and $13.0\%$ F1 score.
+In extensive ablation experiments, we establish the value of the inductive biases introduced by the PS and TS modules, as well as the deep supervision through transformed parametric annotations. }